Tuberculosis 1800s to Present Day

 When T.B. became an epidemic, it received the name The White Plague.
 The disease was discovered in 1882 and believed to be hereditary, but no one knew how it spread.
 Fear gripped the country and people believed the disease was contagious, so the sick left their homes and were taken to places called sanitariums, or a facility run by the Government.

 Doctors believed if the sick left the cities and fled to the mountains, they had a better chance of survival.
 Sanitariums would spring up, reaching hundreds as the disease continued to spread.

 The reason why doctors believed T.B. was contagious came from families dying from T.B., as mother, father, and sibling all passed away.
-Yet they were confused since other patients would be the only one in the family, and the family were frequent visitors at the sanitarium, and never came down with the disease.
+Yet they were confused since other patients would be the only ones in the family, and the family was a frequent visitor at the sanitarium, and never came down with the disease.